hase62/SSMforptEHR/README.md

 arg9: Given regulatory structure from external input

-For example, you can indicate
+-For example, you can indicate

 testdata PG.Obs.txt NO 0 varssm_test.set Output PG.Drug.txt Z0.txt NO